spekulatius/PHPScraper/websites/examples/custom-selectors.md

 ### `PHP Fatal error: Uncaught InvalidArgumentException: The current node list is empty.`

 This will happen if your current selection is empty.
-This means, no element
+This means, no element was found matching your query.

 ### `PHP Warning: DOMXPath::query(): Invalid expression`

 This usually means your xPath is incorrect.
 Usually, this error occurs in `vendor/symfony/dom-crawler/Crawler.php on line 919`.

+Make sure to format the xPath query correctly.
 The examples above show the required format, including the Asterix: `//*[...]`.